Slime123454/EcoBlock/README.md

 Once your environment is set up, follow these steps:

-1.  **Configure Metamask Wallet**: Navigate to the `contract/.env` file within the project directory.
+1.  **Configure Metamask Wallet**: create a connection on the `contract/.env` file within the project directory.
 Add your Metamask wallet private key and a URL for the Metamask API development key.

     Example `contract/.env`:
     ```